jeremygreenwood/CST340-chat/README.md

     Example 1:

-    run the following commands to run the chat server application with default port (3456):
+    run the following command to run the chat server application with default port (3456):

     ./CST340-chat